aivankhirlpastor/New-Year-Countdown/README.md

 ### Trying Demo

-If you missed an simple and exciting part of a glow animation before the new year has passed, you can still [try the demo page by clicking here](https://aivankhirlpastor.github.io/New-Year-Countdown/index.html).
+If you missed an simple and exciting part of a glow animation before the new year has passed, you can still [try the demo page here](https://aivankhirlpastor.github.io/New-Year-Countdown/demo.html).
 Via demo page, the countdown will adjust to a 3-minute tick.